Back To Main Menu

 2. Interview

-You are expected to discuss why you want to study instrumental/vocal teaching during the interview and share any relevant experience.
+Applicants are expected to discuss why they want to study instrumental/vocal teaching during the interview and share any relevant experience.

-Typical questions you may be asked during your interview include:
+Typical questions asked during the interview may include:

 • Why do you want to study at NAFA?